Single acquisition reconstruction of nonlinear susceptibility and Raman tensors at the diffraction limit: Introduction

 In this work, we introduce a new experimental setup that combines Raman and SHG microscopy.
-We will present the specificity of both Raman and SHG sub-systems and the technical challenges for coupling the two technics with preserving full polarization control for both excitation lasers and collected signals.
+We will present the specificity of both Raman and SHG sub-systems and the technical challenges for coupling these two techniques while preserving full polarization control for both excitation lasers and collected signals.
 A completely new approach is proposed to reliably and rapidly extract the nonlinear and Raman optical tensors.
 We will detail the experimental aspects of this implementation as well as data analysis, which relies on a polarization-resolved ray-tracing model for data fitting.